palisadoes/pattoo-agents/docs/pattoo-agent-os.rst

 Add the following statements to the ``config.yaml`` file to configure the  ``pattoo-agent-os-hubd`` daemon.
 An explanation follows.

+**NOTE:** The indentations in the YAML configuration are important.
+Make sure indentations line up.
+Dashes '-' indicate one item in a list of items.

 .. code-block:: yaml

    pattoo-agent-os-hubd: